JamesWenlock/AmbisonicBellTexture/README.md

    * Ambisonic toolkit documentation for SuperCollider

 * Dodge, Charles, and Jerse, Thomas A. Computer Music : Synthesis, Composition, and Performance.
 2nd ed.
 New York : London: Schirmer Books ; Prentice Hall International, 1997.
    * Excellent book on computer music and composition.
-See Section 5.1 for an in depth look at FM theory and application.
+See Section 5.1 for an in depth look at FM theory and application

 * “Introduction - the Ambisonic Toolkit Workflow.”
 2016. http://www.ambisonictoolkit.net/documentation/workflow/.
    * Introduction and visual representation of ambisonic workflow.
-A good place to start if you've never worked with ambisonics before.
+A good place to start if you've never worked with ambisonics before

 * Leonard, John.
 “Welcome to the Wonderful World of Ambisonics - a Primer” January 7, 2016. http://www.asoundeffect.com/ambisonics-primer/.
-   * Article providing description, history, and potential applications of ambisonics.
+   * Article providing description, history, and potential applications of ambisonics

 * Malham, David G., and Anthony Myatt.
 "3-D Sound Spatialization Using Ambisonic Techniques."
 Computer Music Journal 19, no. 4 (1995): 58-70